 Just as you are getting used to how often your baby wants to breastfeed she may suddenly want to nurse more often over a period of several days.
 These “growth spurts” or “frequent-feeding days” are to be expected when your baby is about 10 days old, 3 weeks, 6 weeks, 3 months and 6 months old.
 But they may happen at any time.

 These frequency days are designed to increase your milk supply to meet your baby’s need for more calories to grow.
 The more milk your baby drinks, the more milk your body will make.
 Follow your baby's lead.
-Let her breastfeed as often and as long as she wants.
+Let him breastfeed as often and as long as he wants.
 After about 48-72 hours of frequent nursing, your baby will usually return to her previous feeding routine.
 Growth spurts are normal and not a sign of a low milk supply.

 You can feel confident that all is well if: